-Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a glaze, sauce or icing used as a filling for pastries, to make truffles or to glaze cakes.
+Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a base to make chocolates or as a glaze, sauce or icing used as filling for pastries, to make truffles, to glaze cakes and many more uses.

 There are a few ways you can melt chocolate, in order to make the ganache: